Openline Friday on Wednesday, El Rushbow, Mark Stein will be here tomorrow and Friday, ladies and gentlemen.

 This country is not producing the wealth to provide for all the services we want.

-The military, border control and all that.
+The military, border control, and all that.

-We've long ago past this.
+We've long ago passed this.

 This is why I keep talking about how nothing's real anymore.